-Proctors are not allowed to distribute or collect materials, to read directions, or to provide any type of assistance to students in choosing responses.
+Proctors are not allowed to distribute or collect materials, read directions, or provide any type of assistance to students during the test session.

 Ensuring Physical Conditions in Testing Rooms Are Appropriate Personal cell phones and all other electronic devices must not be used during the test administration, including breaks.
-Before testing begins, proctors must turn off their personal cell phones and electronic devices and ensure these devices are not visible.
+Before testing begins, test administrators and proctors must turn off their personal cell phones and electronic devices and ensure these devices are not visible.
+Use of cell phones during a test administration should be reported to the school test coordinator.